emma-sax4/emmasax4.info/README.md

 ```
 This is an example sentence, so the link will throw a 404.
 See this in action [here](/resources/resource-01.pdf).
 ```

-### `_site/`
-This directory should only exist on your local machine... otherwise it's in the `.gitignore`.
-This is auto-generated when a user runs `jekyll build` or `jekyll serve` on their local machine.
-This directory is what compiles all of the Markdown, liquid, and HTML files into plain, static HTML to show to the world on a browser.
-While developing locally, if you need to do a hard-restart on your Jekyll server, feel free to stop the local server process, `rm -rf` this directory, and then try again.

 ### Any Markdown or HTML file
 This is the first page that a user will see when they navigate to the main URL of this site.
 It's written in Markdown, but Jekyll and liquid will use the Markdown content to make an HTML file.
 The front matter of any Markdown/HTML file specifies the settings of the page: